BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 * Plug and play.
 No configuration of the .csproj, app.config or machine.config files and no GAC registration.
 * BlackbirdSql background and UI thread tasks compliant with the IDE TaskHandler and implements the user cancel feature for background tasks from the TaskHandler window.
 * All exception, task progress and task status reporting logged to the output window accessible under *BlackbirdSql* in the dropdown (Enabled by default under Options).
-* The connection node `Refresh` command option in the SE will successfully recover from a connection timeout shutdown exception, to the node's previous state
+* The connection node `Refresh` command option in the SE will successfully recover from a connection timeout shutdown exception, to the node's previous state.

 ### AutoIncrement Identity Fields
 There is a simple parser coded in C++/Cli which parses the Trigger source for linkage to the auto-increment sequence generator.
 The original parser code was ported from the pgsql LISP con-cell parser but then scrapped in favor of the [greenlion/PHP-SQL-Parser](https://github.com/greenlion/PHP-SQL-Parser) PHP parser, which meant adapting the BlackbirdSql Cell class library so that it could imitate PHP style arrays/variables.
 This library is fully functional but the port of the parser itself was not completed because the partial port satisfied the needs for parsing the Trigger DDL.</br>